samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 8. **End-to-end testing:** Run `npm run audit:site -- https://example.com/` with a public test URL.
 Confirm that the crawl completes, findings include evidence, recommendations are validated, limitations are recorded when needed, and `audit-report.json` is created.

-9. **Gemini-enabled testing:** When `GEMINI_API_KEY` is configured, run the same audit and verify that Gemini-backed claim filtering, external evidence, and recommendations work.
-Run it without the key as well to confirm that deterministic and fallback behavior still produces a report.